sn248/sn248.github.io/content/_index.md

 pharmacokinetic and pharmcodynamic modeling.

 **About this blog** - This blog is made using `R` and `blogdown` package and uses `hugo` as the static site generator.
 The theme used is `hugo-xmin`.
-Both `blogdown` and `hugo-xmin` have been developed by [Yihui Xie](https://yihui.org/en/) (of `rmarkdown` and `bookdown` fame).
-I decided to go with this minimal theme as it gives a barebones framework to begin with but provides ample opportunities for understanding web development and tweaking/adding features to the site.
+Both `blogdown` and `hugo-xivy` have been developed by [Yihui Xie](https://yihui.org/en/) (of `rmarkdown` and `bookdown` fame).
+I decided to go with this minimalistic theme as it gives a sufficient framework to begin with but provides ample opportunities for understanding web development and tweaking/adding features to the site.

 Thanks for reading!